edinburgh-napier/set09121/lectures/lecture11.md

 - Game physics is almost always provided by a third-party engine.
 - It used to be that a game studio required someone with a Masters or PhD in Physics.
-- We will use Box2D as our middleware.
+- We will use Box2D as our physics engine.
 - There are a number of industry used, free, physics engines out there.

 ![image](assets/images/box2d.png) <!-- .element width="30%" -->